 Applicants who are denied a visa in Canada or Mexico are oftentimes required to return to their home country to obtain the visa if they don’t already have a valid visa in their passport to enter the U.S. (see below for information about the Exclusion from Automatic Visa Revalidation).
 This can cause significant hardships for visa applicants, any family they have in the U.S. and for the US employer (if applicable).

-How To Apply For A Third Country Visa At A Border Post
+How To Apply For A Visa At A Border Post If You Are A Third Country National?

 The application process to obtain the visa is generally the same for TCN’s and residents of the respective countries.
 After determining eligibility, TCN’s who wish to apply a US border consulate or embassy must first make an appointment for an interview, preferably online.
 Consular appointments in Canada must be made at http://canada.usvisa-info.com.
 Consular appointments in Mexico must be made at http://mexico.usvisa-info.com.